ankush9769/gitdemo/README.md

 # gitdemo
-it is create only for understading the git and github consept author name = ankush pal
+it is create only for understading the git and github consept<br>
+author name = ankush pal